Kenyatta follows father to win Kenya's top job

 The graduate of Amherst College in Massachusetts has pointed to his experience as finance minister to show off his economic stewardship and readiness to rein in excess.

-In office, he suggested ministers and high-ranking officials downgrade their vehicles, which played well in a nation with a huge gap between rich and poor.
-However, some critics said the alternative vehicle he proposed was not put out to open tender.
+In office, he suggested ministers and high-ranking officials downgrade their vehicles, which plays well in a nation with a huge gap between rich and poor.

 "My record at the Ministry of Finance is there.
 When it comes to the issue of transparency and openness in government which is one of the key pillars in our manifesto, my record speaks for itself," said Kenyatta, striking the defiantly defensive tone that has been a keynote of his campaign.